cginternals/cmake-init/README.md

 # Non-Goals

-In order to be usable in a deterministic, idiomatic fashion, we avoid the following approaches and features:
+In order to be usable in a deterministic, idiomatic fashion, cmake-init avoids the following approaches and features:

 ### Super-Build